 Setting to 134 (PREFERRED_TID_TO_LINK_MAPPING_SUGGESTED) the Status Code field in the TID-To-Link Mapping Response frame.
 The responding MLD shall include a preferred mapping in the TID-To-Link Mapping element in the frame.

+Setting to xx (DENIED_TID_TO_LINK_MAPPING_SCS_SETUP_REQUIRED) the Status Code field in the TID-To-Link Mapping Response frame if the TID-To-Link Mapping Request frame included mapping a strict subset of TIDs to one of the links.
+The responding MLD shall not include the TID-To-Link Mapping element in the response frame.

+NOTE: An initiating MLD upon receiving a TID-To-Link Mapping Response frame with the Status Code field set to DENIED_TID_TO_LINK_MAPPING_SCS_SETUP_REQUIRED, can send the same TID-To-Link Mapping Request frame after it has established an SCS stream, for one of the TIDs mapped on the link which has a subset of TIDs mapped in the requested TTLM.

 35.3.7.2.4 Advertised TTLM in Beacon and Probe Response frames

 TGbe editor: Please modify 16th paragraph in this subclause as shown below (#19369).

 A non-AP MLD shall not transmit a response frame to acknowledge the reception of an advertised TTLM.
-However a non-AP MLD may initiate a negotiation of a TTLM that maps all TIDs to a subset of the enabled links of the advertised TTLM by transmitting a TID-To-Link Mapping Request frame.
+However, a non-AP MLD may initiate a negotiation of a TTLM that maps TIDs to a subset of the enabled links of the advertised TTLM by transmitting a TID-To-Link Mapping Request frame as per the procedure described in 35.3.7.2.3 (Negotiation of TTLM).

 35.3.12.4 Traffic indication